Cath3333/recipe-share/README.md

 ## Pages / Features
 ### Log In
+Users can log in to the application via email and password.
 ### Dashboard
+he dashboard displays a list of recipes, which can be filtered by category and minimum rating.
+Users can also choose to save and rate each recipe
 ### Add Recipe
+Users can add new recipes to the platform via a pop-up form.
 ### Cookbook (User Profile)
+users can view and manage their own collection of saved recipes
 ### Log Out
+users can log out of the application (lol).
+It then redirects the user to the log in page.

 ## Tech Stack